jjuback/epistrophy/README.md

 Where `Folder.jpg` is a hidden image file representing album cover art.
 If Windows Media Player cannot locate an image automatically, you need to search for one, copy it to the appropriate folder, and set its hidden attribute from the command line.
 A reasonable image size is 720x720 pixels.

-### `update-manifest`
+### `update-catalog`

 Builds a JSON manifest file from the resources previously uploaded to the Azure storage containers.
-This file is used to populate the main screen of the application, providing a top-level list of artists that you can expand to reveal the available albums for each.
-In turn, selecting an album displays a list of its tracks with a standard HTML5 audio control for playback.

-For example, the media subfolder shown above is represented in the manifest file as follows:
+For example, the media subfolder shown above is represented in the manifest file as follows (where the Index value _n_ is an ordinal number assigned by this script):

 ```
 {
   "Name": "John Coltrane",
-  "Index": "Coltrane",
+  "Index": n,
   "DisplayName": "John \u003cb\u003eColtrane\u003c/b\u003e",
   "Albums": [
     {